Chart Color Schemes

 The labour market in Chambers Flat - Logan Reserve demonstrates typical performance when compared to similar areas across Australia

-There are 7,855 residents employed, with an unemployment rate of 4.6%, which is 0.6% higher than Greater Brisbane's rate of 4.0%.
-Workforce participation is lower at 62.1% compared to Greater Brisbane's 64.5%.
-The dominant employment sectors are health care & social assistance, construction, and retail trade.
-Construction has particularly high representation, with levels at 1.5 times the regional average.
+Workforce participation matches Greater Brisbane at 70.7%.
+Only 11.4% of residents work from home.
+Dominant sectors include health care & social assistance, construction, and retail trade.
+Construction has particularly high representation, at 1.5 times the regional average.

-Professional & technical services have lower representation at 4.2%, compared to the regional average of 8.9%.
-Employment opportunities locally may be limited as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 5.7% and labour force increased by 4.6%, leading to a 1.0 percentage point decrease in unemployment.
-In comparison, Greater Brisbane had employment growth of 3.8% and unemployment fell by 0.5 percentage points.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts suggest a 6.6% increase over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to Chambers Flat - Logan Reserve's employment mix indicates local employment should increase by 6.0% over five years and 12.7% over ten years.
+Professional & technical services have lower representation, at 4.2% compared to the regional average of 8.9%.
+The area offers limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 5.7%, labour force grew by 4.6%, reducing unemployment by 1.0 percentage points.
+In comparison, Greater Brisbane had employment growth of 3.8% and a 0.5 percentage point decrease in unemployment.
+National employment forecasts from Jobs and Skills Australia project national growth rates of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Chambers Flat - Logan Reserve's employment mix suggests local growth should be around 6.0% over five years and 12.7% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment